inbo/data-publication/datasets/zomerganzen-events/metadata.md

 ## Taxonomic coverage

 All 20 species (and some subspecies and hybrids) in this dataset belong to the waterfowl family Anatidae.
-84% of the occurrences are swans and true geese (subfamily Anserinae).
+More than 80% of the occurrences are swans and true geese (subfamily Anserinae).
 Some individuals were not identified to species (e.g. unknown hybrids, eggs).

 ### Taxonomic ranks